-What drives you to have your child learn another language?
+What drives you to help your child learn another language?
 Why do you put in the time and the effort?

-Here are some of the reasons I gathered from interactions with parents that are looking to find ways to teach their children more than one language.
+Here are 10 reasons why parents are looking to find ways to teach their children more than one language.
 Teaching another language requires focus and perseverance.
 What drives parents?

 “Learning a language will help my children understanding our heritage and our culture” (Anke, mother of 2, teaching German)